We Are Osprey Ltd

 Customer agrees to and acknowledges that Osprey Ltd may conduct the following procedures at the time of the opening and throughout the existence of the Account:

-At any given time, whilst the customer has an account open with us we may decide to carry out further verification checks (which may include requests for additional documents or information) to satisfy routine security checks.
-If we are not able to verify the person’s registered details, if the customer is not able to or denies to provide the requested document/s and/or information, Osprey Ltd has the right to suspend the account, return any remaining balance up to the amount of the original deposits.
+At any given time, whilst the customer maintains an open account, Osprey Ltd may, at its discretion, decide to carry out further verification checks (which may include requests for additional documents or information) to satisfy routine security checks.
+If Osprey Ltd is not able to verify the person’s registered details, if the customer is not able to or denies to provide the requested document/s and/or information, Osprey Ltd has the right to suspend the account, return any remaining balance up to the amount of the original deposits.

 Osprey Ltd may monitor the trading activity in Accounts to investigate or identify potential money laundering.